SUSH9391/unified-mentor-project/README.md

 🚀 **Stay healthy and use AI for good!**

 ## Acknowledgment
--I thank Unified Mentors for providing me a wonderful oppurtunity to pursue internship in the field of Machine Learning getting me industry ready.
+- I thank Unified Mentors for providing me a wonderful oppurtunity to pursue internship in the field of Machine Learning getting me industry ready.
--I sucessfully completed building this full-fledged website and training an SVM model.
+- I sucessfully completed building this full-fledged website and training an SVM model.
--Looking forward for more such oppurtunities.
+- Looking forward for more such oppurtunities.